Pandanus tectorius

 Hala pia.
 Small canary yellow keys; prized.

-The dried keys (phalanges, drupes, fruits) were also used as brushes to apply dyes for painting, stenciling designs, and perfuming kapa.
-[2,15]
+The dried keys, also known as phalanges, drupes, or fruits, were traditionally utilized as brushes for applying dyes in painting, stenciling designs, and perfuming kapa.
+[Krauss 1993, Krauss 197-].

-The mature keys, often after falling from the female tree, were cleaned of nay remaining pulp by combing through the fibers with thin, pointed instruments such as bamboo (ʻohe), and the ends of the fibers cut off evenly.
-The hard upper end of the key served as a handle for the brush.
-[15]
+The mature keys, often collected after falling from the female tree, were carefully cleaned of any remaining pulp by combing through the fibers with thin, pointed instruments such as bamboo (ʻohe).
+The ends of the fibers were then trimmed evenly, with the hard upper end of the key serving as a handle for the brush [Krauss 197-].

-The wood of male trees (hala hīnano) is said to be beautiful, but not as common as females which have soft wood.
-The hard wood was used for canoe rollers, and occasionally for bowls.
-[12] The softer wood centers were hollowed out and used for pipes to channel water from one kalo (taro) loʻi to another.
-[2]
+The wood from male trees (hala hīnano) is considered aesthetically pleasing, though less common than the softer wood of female trees.
+The hard wood was employed in the construction of canoe rollers and occasionally for crafting bowls.
+The softer wood centers were hollowed out and used as pipes to channel water from one kalo (taro) loʻi to another [Neal 1965].

 Modern